PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 In the popup that appears, enter a descriptive name for your session in the `site name` field.
 Press `OK` to close the `save session as site` window.
 ![image](save-session.png)

-To login, in the `Login configuration` window, click `Login` and when prompted, enter the SSH key passphrase.
+In order to be able to transfer files, you need to log in first.
+In the `Login configuration` window, select the configuration you just created and click `Login`.
+When prompted, enter the SSH key passphrase.

 ## Using WinSCP to transfer files
 WinSCP is a powerful application that allows bulk tranfer of files between two computers.
 It also offers features like `Compare Directories` nad `Synchronise` which are useful when transfering a big number of files.
-If transfer is interrupted for some reason, running the `Synchronise` option will allow you to continue where you left off.
+If transfer has been interrupted for some reason, running the `Synchronise` option will allow you to continue where you left off.
 This is an improvement over the regular transfers performed over the browser where one needs to start over after a failure.

 The WinSCP user interface is divided in two.
 The file browser at the left side shows the contents of your local machine.
 The right side shows the remote machine.